-The audit committee's primary objective is to assist the board in fulfilling its supervisory responsibilities over the financial reporting processes, financial policies and internal control structure.
-The committee is made up of a majority of non-executive directors and reports directly to the board of directors.
+The audit committee's primary objective is to assist the board in fulfilling its supervisory responsibilities over the financial reporting processes, financial policies and internal control structure as well as the risk management of the company.
+The committee is made up of non-executive directors and reports directly to the board of directors.
 The committee oversees the conduct of the internal and external audit and acts to facilitate communication between the board, management and, upon the direct request of the audit committee, the internal audit team and the external auditors.